 - The Metro Container Corporation Site was added to the National Priorities List, or NPL, in March 2012.
 The NPL is the list of priority releases for long-term, Superfund-financed remedial evaluation and response.

 - In September 2013, EPA initiated a Time-Critical Removal Action at the Site.
 Additional information regarding the Removal Action can be found at the EPA OSC website page for the Metro Container Corporation Site.
-On-going activities can be followed by reviewing Pollution Reports, or POLREPs.
+Field activities were completed in September 2014 and can be reviewed in Pollution Reports, or POLREPs.

 - The Site is located in an industrialized area about 20 miles southwest of Philadelphia in Trainer, Delaware County, Pennsylvania.